-On December 21, 2016, the shareholders approved, and the Company adopted the 2016 Stock Incentive Plan (the "2016 Plan").
+On December 21, 2016, the stockholders approved, and the Company adopted the 2016 Stock Incentive Plan (the "2016 Plan").
 The 2016 Plan provides for the issuance of up to 1,666,667 shares of the Company's common stock.
-As of December 31, 2023, grants of options to purchase 0 shares of Common Stock have been issued pursuant to the 2016 Plan, and 0 shares of Common Stock remain available for issuance.
+As of December 31, 2024, grants of options to purchase 0 shares of Common Stock have been issued pursuant to the 2016 Plan, and 0 shares of Common Stock remain available for issuance.

 On August 7, 2017, the stockholders approved, and the Company adopted the 2017 Stock Incentive Plan ("2017 Plan").
 The 2017 Plan provides for the issuance of up to 118 shares of the Company's Common Stock.
 The purpose of the 2017 Plan is to provide additional incentive to those of our officers, employees, consultants and non-employee directors and our parents, subsidiaries and affiliates whose contributions are essential to the growth and success of our business.
-As of December 31, 2022, grants of restricted stock and options to purchase totaling 93 shares of Common Stock have been issued pursuant to the 2017 Plan and as of December 31, 2023, 25 shares of Common Stock remain available for grants under the 2017 Plan.
+As of December 31, 2024, grants of restricted stock and options to purchase totaling 93 shares of Common Stock have been issued pursuant to the 2017 Plan and as of December 31, 2024, 25 shares of Common Stock remain available for grants under the 2017 Plan.
 The 2017 Plan provides for the issuance of shares of the Company's Common Stock through the grant of non-qualified options, incentive options, restricted stock and unrestricted stock to directors, officers, consultants, attorneys, advisors, and employees.

 On December 7, 2018, the stockholders approved, and we adopted the 2018 Stock Incentive Plan (the "2018 Plan") and on August 27, 2020, the stockholders approved, and we adopted an amendment to the plan to increase the number of shares of Common Stock available for issuance pursuant to awards under the 2018 Plan by an additional 17,366 shares.
 The 2018 Plan, as amended, provides for the issuance of up to 18,670 shares of the Company's Common Stock.
 The purpose of the 2018 Plan is to provide additional incentive to those of our officers, employees, consultants and non-employee directors and to promote the success of our business.
-As of December 31, 2023, grants of RSUs to purchase 8,769 shares of Common Stock had been issued pursuant to the 2018 Plan, and 9,901 shares of Common Stock through the grant of options, restricted stock, stock appreciation rights, other stock-based awards, performance compensation awards to directors, officers, consultants, advisors, and employees.
+As of December 31, 2024, grants of RSUs to purchase 8,769 shares of Common Stock had been issued pursuant to the 2018 Plan, and 9,901 shares of Common Stock remained available for issuance.
+The 2018 Plan provides for the issuance of shares of the Company's Common Stock through the grant of options, restricted stock, stock appreciation rights, other stock-based awards, performance compensation awards to directors, officers, consultants, advisors, and employees.
 In addition, the 2018 Plan provides the Compensation Committee of the Board with discretion to accelerate the vesting and exercisability of outstanding awards upon the occurrence of a change of control (as defined in the 2018 Plan).